famished-tiger/Skeem/README.md

 - Extend the language in order to support [Minikanren](https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd)
 - Make it pass all examples from the [Reasoned Schemer](https://mitpress.mit.edu/books/reasoned-schemer-second-edition) book.

-## Other Scheme implementation in Ruby
+## Other Scheme implementations in Ruby
 __Skeem__ isn't the sole implementation of the Scheme language in Ruby.
 Here are a few other ones:
 - [Heist gem](https://rubygems.org/gems/heist) -- Probably one of best Scheme implementation in Ruby.
 Really worth a try.
 Alas, the [project](https://github.com/jcoglan/heist) seems to be dormant for several years.